 Upfront Costs of Renting a Japanese Apartment

-There are several upfront costs to renting an apartment in Japan.
-Some of these upfront costs are tied to Japanese culture, so knowing what you’ll be paying for is important.
+Renting an apartment in Japan involves several upfront costs.
+Some of these upfront costs are tied to Japanese culture, so it’s important to know what you’ll be paying for.

 Maintenance Fee